How-to Guides, Postage and Mailing, Postal Optimization, USPS

 One Code ACS – An Address Change Service (ACS) that combines into a single Intelligent Mail barcode all elements separately printed on mail that are necessary under the Traditional ACS program.
 Participants using OneCode ACS receive electronic or automated address corrections.

-Optical Machine Recognition Barcodes (OMR) – Lines on a document that instructs inserting machines to determine how mail piece(s) are to be put together, including collation, page sequence, set sequence, and selective inserts are required.
+Optical Machine Recognition Barcodes (OMR) – Lines on a document that instructs inserting machines to determine how mail piece(s) are to be put together, including collation, page sequence, set sequence, and selective inserts.

 top